opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 -----------------------
 .. c:type:: SiftDescriptorExtractor

-Wrapping class for descriptors computing using the :ref:`SIFT` class ::
+Wrapping class for computing descriptors by using the :ref:`SIFT` class ::

     class SiftDescriptorExtractor : public DescriptorExtractor